-Net cash used in operating activities increased \$11.3 million, from \$13.8 million for the year ended December 31, 2015 to \$25.1 million for the year ended December 31, 2016.
+Net cash used in operating activities increased \$11.3 million, from \$13.8 million for the year ended December 31, 2016 to \$25.1 million for the year ended December 31, 2016.
 The increase in net cash used in operating activities as compared to the prior year period is mainly due to the increase in net loss.
 The primary drivers of operating cash requirements were our research and development and general and administrative activities in each period.
 During the year ended December 31, 2015, we used net cash in operating activities of \$13.8 million, which consisted primarily of our net loss of \$20.3 million partially offset by \$4.8 million due to the increase in fair value of the Series B purchase option liability and a change in accrued expenses and accounts payable of \$1.7 million, related primarily to an increase in research and development activity during that period.
-During the year ended December 31, 2016, we used net cash in operating activities of \$25.1 million, which consisted primarily of our net loss of \$20.3 million for the year ended December 31, 2016, we used net cash in operating activities of \$25.1 million, which consisted primarily of our net loss of \$30.3 million partially offset by a change in accrued expenses and accounts payable of \$3.4 million, related primarily to an increase in research and development activity during that period.
-Advelopment activity during that period, non-cash stock-based compensation charges of \$1.4 million, and \$0.4 million of other working capital adjustments.
+During the year ended December 31, 2016, we used net cash in operating activities of \$25.1 million, which consisted primarily of our net loss of \$30.3 million partially offset by a change in accrued expenses and accounts payable of \$3.4 million, related primarily to an increase in research and development activity during that period, non-cash stock-based compensation charges of \$1.4 million, and \$0.4 million of other working capital adjustments.